6DammK9/nai-anime-pure-negative-prompt/ch01/vpred.md

 - Community got it wrong, meanwhile it was too late to rectify which SDXL came and put in halt for almost a year.

 - However even the trainer / runtime vpred is fixed, **the optimal training streadgy is still missing**.
 It is still a risky move even the theory sounds good.

+- (251126) After searching again, most articles are written in late 2023 and even in 2024, which is too late: [Medium article in 2310](https://medium.com/@zljdanceholic/three-stable-diffusion-training-losses-x0-epsilon-and-v-prediction-126de920eb73), [zh-cn article in 2404](https://zhuanlan.zhihu.com/p/694632441)

+- (extra) x-pred in [the paper in 2511](https://arxiv.org/abs/2511.13720) is really "return to basic": The citation of x-pred is still the [same paper as v-pred](https://arxiv.org/abs/2202.00512).
+This time I don't highlight the actual session.
+They were discussed as approaches of score metching.

 ## Extra: SDXL vpred in A1111 ##